joelparkerhenderson/wordbooks/pages/feasibility-analysis/index.md

 # Feasibility analysis

 Feasibility analysis is a systematic approach to assess the viability of a proposed project or solution.
-It is a process that examines whether the project or solution can be realized, taking into consideration various aspects such as technical, economic, legal, environmental, social, and operational feasibility.
+It is a process that examines whether the project or solution can be realized.

-The main goal of feasibility analysis is to identify and evaluate the risks and benefits associated with the proposed project or solution.
 The analysis helps stakeholders make informed decisions about whether to move forward with the project or solution, and if so, how to proceed with its implementation.

-There are several aspects of feasibility analysis:
+Key aspects of feasibility analysis:

 * Technical feasibility: This assesses whether the proposed solution can be implemented using available technology or whether new technology needs to be developed.
 It considers factors such as the complexity of the project, the availability of required resources, and the existing infrastructure.